Decoding 3/9 as a Decimal: A complete walkthrough

 Understanding fractions and their decimal equivalents is a fundamental skill in mathematics.
 This article delves deep into converting the fraction 3/9 into its decimal form, exploring various methods and providing a comprehensive understanding of the underlying principles.
-We'll not only show you how to convert 3/9 to a decimal but also why the process works, equipping you with the knowledge to tackle similar conversions with confidence.
+But we'll not only show you how to convert 3/9 to a decimal but also why the process works, equipping you with the knowledge to tackle similar conversions with confidence.
 This guide is perfect for students, educators, and anyone looking to strengthen their understanding of fractions and decimals.

 Introduction: Fractions and Decimals – A Symbiotic Relationship